 The website image is a creative opportunity for your team to illustrate your study area!
-Each DEVELOP project is posted publicly on the Applied Sciences/Earth Action website, so we use the website image that your team creates to provide an interesting visual to your project's webpage.
-The website image must be of your study area, include at least one NASA Earth observation in one of the layers, the NASA data must be from 2023 - 2024, and the data must have gone through some kind of processing/analysis.
-It is not enough to simply turn in a false color composite.
-Please ensure that your website image is exported as a .jpg file and is sized to 1920 x 1440 pixels with a resolution of at least 300 dpi.
+Each DEVELOP project is posted publicly on the Earth Action website, so we use the website image that your team creates to provide an interesting visual to your project's webpage.
+We also display the image on the title slide of your presentation!
+The website image must be of your study area, include a NASA Earth observation for the focal layer (you can use others for background layers, the NASA data must be from 2024 - 2025, and the data must have gone through some kind of processing/analysis (it is not enough to simply turn in a false color composite).
+Please ensure that your website image is exported as a .ipg file and is sized to 1920 x 1440 pixels with a resolution of at least 300 dpi.
 Additionally, your team will need to write an informative caption that includes the date of the imagery, the processing/analysis that was done, and what sensor(s) the data came from.